cohdjn/cisecurity/README.md

 ## Module Description

 This module configures and maintains controls listed in the Center for Internet Security Benchmark for Linux.
-The current version of cisecurity implements v2.11 of the benchmark and provides a lot of dials and knobs to fine-tune the module to your specific needs.
+The current version of cisecurity implements v2.11 of the benchmark for Red Hat Enterprise Linux 7 and provides a lot of dials and knobs to fine-tune the module to your specific needs.

 More information about the benchmark and downloading a copy of it for yourself is available at the [Center for Internet Security](http://www.cisecurity.org).